 Yes, that is the fundamental difference.
-People pay for what you are good in, and if you like it, it’s glory to you.
+People pay for what you are good at, and if you like it, it’s glory to you.
 But such cases are probably 1/100.

 I want to work less

 Anyway, is these 8 hours a day at work so much?
 And you have paid holidays.
-If you look at the biographies of people who founded large companies, it was normal they worked 12-16 hours a day.
+If you look at the biographies of people who founded large companies, it was standard they worked 12-16 hours a day.
 Their relationships, families collapsed, friendships ended because they were still at work.
 What were they heard?
-Find yourself a normal job at last!
+Find yourself a regular job at last!
 Or should you?